cegaldev/cegaltools/README.md

 >  **!pip install cegal.welltools**

-The purpose of Cegal Tools Plotting is create a quick and easy way to QC well logs in a jupyter notebook.
+The purpose of Cegal Welltools Plotting is create a quick and easy way to QC well logs in a jupyter notebook.
 It's built using plotly, so run in a different IDEs html plots will launch in your default browser.

 ```python
 from cegaltools.plotting import CegalWellPlotter as cwp